Porthgain is a small coastal hamlet on the north coast of St Davids Peninsula.

 Food & Drink

-The Sloop Inn in Porthgain pre dates the quarrying as it dates from 1743.
+The Sloop Inn in Porthgain predates the quarrying as it dates from 1743.
 It’s one of the most iconic pubs in Pembrokeshire and with good cause.
 Inside the pub is quaint and historic, while the seating area around the front door is an idyllic sun trap.
-The Sloop serve food at lunchtime and evenings.
+The Sloop serves food at lunchtime and evenings.
 A speciality is fresh crab, which is landed daily at Porthgain harbour, only two hundred yards away.
 There are no ‘food miles’ involved here!